-- 225 urine samples so far tested by the Agency have found nothing of concern.
-The Agency will be contacting these people to inform them of their results (This figure is unchanged from yesterday because these represent the total samples received and completed.
-Further samples have subsequently been received and these are going through the testing process). - There are 8 samples which have shown exposure to some Polonium-210 (Po-210).
-The levels are not significant enough to result in any illness in the short term and the results are reassuring in that any increased risk in the long term is likely to be very small.

-- As of midnight Sat, Dec 9 NHS Direct had received 3,625 calls since HPA advice was issued on Sat Nov 25; - Of those, as of noon Sun Dec 10 the HPA had followed up 612 people who it was assessed should be investigated further (of these, 204 had been in the Pine Bar on 1 Nov, had already been in touch with NHS Direct and are now being re-contacted.
-The overall total has increased following the decision to extend the period to include 31 Oct and 2 Nov); - The total number of people as of midnight Sat Dec 9 referred as a precaution to a specialist outpatient assessment clinic for possible radiological exposure assessment is 29 (27 from NHS Direct, and 2 via other routes); - As a precaution a total of 76 healthcare staff have been asked to provide urine samples for testing.
+- 250 urine samples so far tested by the Agency have found nothing of concern.
+The Agency continues to contact people to inform them of their results. - There are 8 samples which have shown exposure to some Polonium-210 (Po-210).
+The levels are not significant enough to result in any illness in the short term and any increased risk in the long term is likely to be very small. - As of midnight, Monday December 11, NHS Direct had received a total of 3,696 calls since HPA advice was issued on Sat Nov 25; - Of these, by noon Tuesday December 12, the HPA had followed up 625 people who, following assessment, needed further investigation.
+204 of these people had been in the Pine Bar on 1 Nov, had already been in touch with NHS Direct and are now being re-contacted. - The total number of people so far referred as a precaution to a specialist outpatient assessment clinic for possible radiological exposure assessment is 29 (27 from NHS Direct, and 2 via other routes)